aaronxyliu/PTdetector/README.md

 #### What is this?

 PTdetector is a Chrome extension which can detect all JavaScript libraries runs behind the web.
 LibDetector collects over 4,000 libraries information from [cdnjs](https://cdnjs.com/).
 The library detection ability has academic research support.
+More information please refer to the ASE 2023 paper [PTdetector: An Automated JavaScript Front-end Library Detector](https://www.researchgate.net/publication/373638073_PTDETECTOR_An_Automated_JavaScript_Front-end_Library_Detector).

 #### How to use?